Aksys Games bring Idea Factory and Otomate’s period otome visual novel to the west, providing an enjoyable entry point into the genre.

 If you’ve played any game in the genre before, you’ll know what to expect and whether or not this is for you by now.
 As is the norm for such games, you’ll be given the odd conversation choice and this allows the story to branch after a certain point – this is the otome element, as these paths will follow a particular member of the male cast cast down a romantic route with Cardia.
 Thankfully the game does a decent job of wrapping things up enough that you don’t feel short-changed for only seeing one ending, but you’re encouraged to replay in order to grasp the full plot.

 As such, Code: Realize does have a fair amount of content to offer.
-A handy ‘path of genesis’ option will unlock at the title screen upon your first completion, allowing you to return to the moment the story branched to pursue a new route, which will generally follow a different with different characters.
-Obviously you will need a desire to see this extra content, but it’s a pretty meaty amount of story to miss out on otherwise.
+A handy ‘path of genesis’ option will unlock at the title screen upon your first completion, allowing you to return to the moment the story branched to pursue a new route, which will generally follow a different setting with different characters.
+Obviously you will need a desire to see this extra content, but it’s a pretty meaty amount of story to miss out on otherwise that’s definitely worth seeing.

 The main menu also contains a number of extra little pieces of content, ranging from a gallery allowing you to view CG images to a music box to play the various songs used throughout the game.
 There’s nothing noteworthy, but it’s a nice touch to allow you to view and re-listen to some of your favourite parts of the game, even if it is just standard for the genre.

 A great introduction to the genre for newcomers and a compelling title for veterans, Code: Realize is a fun package for anyone who enjoys a story-driven visual novel with plenty of character development and beautiful locations.
-While the plot can lull at times, it’s not enough to detract from the experience and I’d recommend giving it a try if you’re at all interested, otome fan or not.
+While the plot can lull at times, the game stands tall as one of the best examples of the genre showing that a focus on overall plot development and solving mysteries can still interact well with romancing potential suitors.
+I’d recommend giving it a try if you’re at all interested, otome fan or not.